Aimless321/sourcecode.gg/content/tryhackme-agent-t/index.md

 ---
 title: 'Tryhackme - Agent T Writeup'
-description: 'Agent T uncovered this website, which looks innocent enough, but something seems off about how the server responds...\n\nAfter deploying the vulnerable machine attached to this task, please wait a couple of minutes for it to respond.'
+description: 'Agent T uncovered this website, which looks innocent enough, but something seems off about how the server responds...'
 publishedAt: '2023-07-20'
 ---